MichaelClerx/making-figures/2-1-getting-started.md

 ![ink](./figures-2/snap-rect.png)

 Now go back to the cursor tool (top-left).
-The rectangle should now show move & resize handles.
+The rectangle should now show resizing handles.
-You can use these to transform the rectangle, or you can drag & drop the rectangle to move it around.
+You can use these to transform the rectangle, or click again to get rotation handles.
+You can use drag & drop to move the rectangle around.

 ![ink](./figures-2/snap-rect-move.png)

 But you can also use the arrow keys.
-If the settings above were applied correctly, a single tap on an arrow key should now move the rectangle exactly by exactly one grid distance.
+If the settings above were applied correctly, a single tap on an arrow key should now move the rectangle by exactly one grid distance.
 Use `Shift+Arrow key` to move it by 10 grid distances.

 ### Copy-pasting